sylvielsstfr/mySIT-COM2025/notebooks/2025-05-10-SL-ECDFS/README.md

 ## SL01_LSSTComCamDeepCoadds.ipynb
-- show deep coadds where the SL are located
+- show the whole deep coadds in the 6 bands (u,g,r,i,z,y) where the SL are located.

 ## SL02_SearchForObjetcsCutouts.ipynb
-- show cutout from Deep Coadds around SL
+- show cutout from Deep Coadds in the 6 bands (u,g,r,i,z,y) around SL
+- View cutouts GEMS SL in ECDFS from Deep Coadds in the 6 bands (u,g,r,i,z,y) from LSSTComCam
+- And save them in a fits file including their image, variance plane, mask and WCS.
+Moreover the psf is save in another file.

 ## SL03_SearchForObjectInTables.ipynb
-- Find the closest Rubin object in Object table
+- Find the closest Rubin object in Object table --> Not sure it works, why ?

 ## SL04_LSSTComCamOneTargetDiaObjectsAndCutouts.ipynb
-- find position of DIA objects in cutouts
+- Compare SL position with DIA object position

 ## SL05_ManyLightCurvesOneTargetLSSTComCamDiaSourcesForcedPhoto.ipynb